MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/includes/source-options.md

     :::image type="content" source="../media/get-sources-options.png" alt-text="Screenshot of options.":::

 > [!NOTE]
 > If you explicitly set `fetchDepth` in your `checkout` step, that setting takes priority over the setting configured in the pipeline settings UI.
+Setting `fetchDepth: 0` fetches all history and overrides the **Shallow fetch** setting.

 # [Classic](#tab/classic/)